Desk Chair Dimensions Explained: Seat Height, Depth, and Ergonomic Fit

 These standard dimensions help create a healthier and more comfortable sitting setup for everyday desk use.

 The sizes of the backrest and armrests can impact how supported and rested your body feels in a seated position.
-Even with the appropriate size seat, bad back or arm support will leave you feeling uncomfortable after a while.
+Even with the appropriately sized seat, poor back or arm support will leave you feeling uncomfortable after a while.
 Knowing these measurements can help you pick a chair that actually fits your body.

-The backrest provides support for your lower back (in particular) and spine.
-Backrest height.
-On a typical desk chair, the top of the back ranges in height between 12 and 22 inches from the seat.
-Most important is lumbar support, which should gently fit the natural curve in your lower back.
+The backrest provides support for your lower back (in particular) and spine—Backrest height.
+On a typical desk chair, the top of the back is 12 to 22 inches above the seat.
+The most important is lumbar support, which should gently fit the natural curve of your lower back.

-In most cases, lumbar support feels best when it’s located 6 to 10 inches above the seat of the chair.
+In most cases, lumbar support feels best when it’s located 6 to 10 inches above the chair seat.
 Too high and too low, and it whiffs on the curve, not helping much.
 That is why “one size fits all” so often doesn’t.
 Since people have different torso lengths, a stationary backrest won’t work for everyone.
-Chairs that have adjustable backrests or lumbar support work better if other people will be using the chair long-term.
+Chairs with adjustable backrests or lumbar support work better if others will be using the chair long-term.

 Armrests aid in a relaxed posture for your shoulders while working.
 The recommended armrest height is around 7 to 10 inches above the seat.
-When positioned properly, your elbows (without scrunching up!) should graze the armrests, and your shoulders should remain down — not hunched.
+When positioned properly, your elbows (without scrunching!) should graze the armrests, and your shoulders should remain down—not hunched.

 Armrest width also matters.
 There should be plenty of room for your arms to swing freely without being forced outward.
-Many chairs are set 18 to 22 inches between armrests, so many average-sized people can sit comfortably.
+Many chairs are set 18 to 22 inches apart at the armrests so that most average-sized people can sit comfortably.

 Armrests: Your armrests should also be at the level of your desk.
 They keep running into the desk if they are too tall.
 They are either too low, because of which they won’t support your arms.
 The right-sized armrests, on the other hand, can help reduce your shoulder strain and even wrist pressure, making desk work more comfortable and sustainable.